 Angie was born in Upton and has lived in Corfe Mullen for 30 years.
 She joined the Carnival Committee over ten years ago in the role of Secretary & Programme coordinator.

 She returns to her former role following a break from being a member of the committee during which she continued to be responsible for producing the printed Carnival programme and helping on Carnival day.The programme is an important part of Carnival week and provides recognition to our sponsors and supporters and gives our visitors all the information they need to maximise their enjoyment of the Carnival events.

 Work on producing the 2,000 programmes starts in early February when she contacts our existing advertisers to establish their requirements.
 She also makes contact with new businesses located in Corfe Mullen and the surrounding area to seek their support in purchasing advertising space which funds the production cost of the programme.

 Collating all the information and artworks received, she produces a draft of the programme using desktop publishing software.
 The completed draft file is then sent electronically to the printers in time to ensure that we have the programmes available to go on sale around the village a few weeks prior to the Carnival.

 I have 30 years association with the Carnival - initially through participation within the procession and in more recent years also helping out on Carnival Day.

 I have the responsibility for co-ordination of Stall Bookings on Carnival Day.
 Making use of Martin Harrison's many years of experience in this role, this involves liaising with individuals, groups and businesses who wish to have a stall.
 Together with the Events Ground Coordinator, I help to plan the pitches and layout of the recreation ground for Carnival Day.

-Stephen Barlow - Events Ground Co-ordinator
+Dean Kidd - Events Ground Co-ordinator

 Elaine Gosling - Activities Bookings Co-ordinator